 I started my career working with advertising and I have worked also for many years as a screenwriter and filmmaker in Brazil, for Otto Desenhos and RBS TV, among others.
 Since 2008 I have dedicated myself mostly to teaching and translation, as well as occasional freelance writing.

 I have taught for four years (2008-2012) as a full-time Lecturer at the Spanish and Portuguese Department at the University of California, Los Angeles (UCLA).
 I have also taught classes for different periods of time at the University of Buenos Aires (UBA) and at UFRGS.
-Currently I work as a distant-learning tutor and assistant professor at the Universitat Oberta de Catalunya (UOC).
+Currently I work as a distant-learning tutor and assistant professor at the Universitat Oberta de Catalunya (UOC), as well as a freelance translator.
+I have also taught at the Volkshochschule.

 I have also worked as a translator for many years for different companies.
 I speak natively Spanish (Argentina) and Portuguese (Brazil).
 I am also perfectly fluent in English as I’ve learned the language as a child and lived in English-speaking countries for over 15 years.
 I can speak well Italian and French too, but German is a challenge.

-I have written for several publications, including the Medieval Magazine (UK), Cultural Weekly (Los Angeles), Zero Hora (Porto Alegre, Brazil) and others.
+I have written for several publications, including the Medieval Magazine (UK), Cultural Weekly (Los Angeles), Zero Hora (Porto Alegre, Brazil), the New English Review, and others.
 Here are two articles that I published last year: “Sfacciate donne fiorentine: Sumptuary Laws in Florence in the Middle Ages” and “Praying for Food: Italian Famines in the 1300s“.
+This, “Happy Ending”, is a short story published at The New English Review.

-My latest works with film have been the short film “Magdalene” (2019), the stop-motion animation “Puppen” (2017), co-directed with Lavinia Chianello, and the screenplay for the Brazilian feature animation movie “Until Sbornia do Us Part” (2013), directed by Otto Guerra and Ennio Torresan.
+My latest completed works with film have been the short film “Magdalene” (Germany, 21′, 2019), the stop-motion animation “Puppen” (Germany, 14′, 2017), co-directed with Lavinia Chianello, and the screenplay for the Brazilian feature animation movie “Until Sbornia do Us Part” (Brazil, 90′, 2013), directed by Otto Guerra and Ennio Torresan.